-Another occurrence is when a person (organization, business, individual) makes a contribution to another person with the condition, agreement, or understanding that the payment will be subsequently used for political purposes, such as a contribution to another committee.
-It is a violation for persons to conceal their identities by contributing through another person.
+Another occurrence is when a person (e.g., organization, business, or individual) makes a contribution to another person with the condition, agreement, or understanding that the payment will be subsequently used for political purposes, such as a contribution to another committee.
+It is a violation for persons to conceal their identities by contributing through another person without proper disclosure.
+CHAPTER